School Life

 Millbrook built a new math and science center in 2009.
 The building is 25,000 square feet and houses four science classrooms with attached labs: chemistry, biology, physics, and general sciences, with the appropriate prep and storage to support these labs.
 Advanced study areas are also included.
 The math department has five classrooms and spaces for academic support materials.

-The school has a significant teaching collection of eggs, taxidermy, fossils and the like which are prominently displayed within the halls.
+The school has a significant teaching collection of eggs, taxidermy, fossils, and the like which are prominently displayed within the halls.
 The building's location on the campus was carefully chosen for its proximity to the Trevor Zoo and the natural marshes on campus, which allow for academic lessons to easily expand beyond the walls of the building.

 This building was designed with the goal of achieving the gold level of LEED certification (Leadership in Energy & Environmental Design), and the US Green Building Council awarded us this designation in 2010.
 We are proud to make a strong statement about one of the five cornerstones of our mission: stewardship of the environment.